Research Master's Psychology

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
 Follow the instructions in the email to activate your ID as you will need it to complete your UvA application.

-All students applying for a Master’s degree programme with an international bachelor’s diploma are required to pay a non-refundable €100 application fee in SIS by credit card (Master or Visacard) or iDEAL.
-Only after you have paid this fee the UvA can start to process your application in MyInfo.
-It is not possible to start an application without paying the application fee.
+All students applying for a Master’s degree programme with an international bachelor’s diploma are required to pay a non-refundable €100 application fee*.
+Only after you have paid this fee the UvA can start to process your application.

-Note: that it can take up to 24 hours for your fee payment to be registered in SIS.
+Note that it can take up to 24 hours for your fee payment to be registered in SIS and you are able to submit your application in our online application system or Datanose.
 Make sure to pay your application fee in time and at least 24 hours before the application deadline of your programme.

 Applying for programmes at multiple Graduate Schools?